Fluctuation spectra of large random dynamical systems reveal hidden structure in ecological networks: Methods

 with the average number of connections $c$ per species, and the correlation $\gamma=\mathbb{E}[A_{ij}A_{ji}]$.
 For a random community matrix (i.e. $\gamma=0$), we recover the stability criterion that has been proven by May~\cite{may_will_1972}, $\sqrt{c\sigma^2}<b$.
 If $\gamma<0$, where the proportion of predator-prey type interactions is larger, the horizontal semi-axis of the ellipse becomes smaller.
 In other words, the stability criterion relaxes for predator-prey interactions.
 For $\gamma=-1$ (i.e. $A_{ij}=-A_{ji} \forall i,j$), all interactions are of predator-prey type and all eigenvalues become purely imaginary.
 Therefore the stability criterion becomes $0<b$, as the ellipse stretches vertically into the imaginary plane.
 The opposite is true for mutualistic/competitive interactions (i.e. $\gamma=+1$), where eigenvalues are distributed on an ellipse with large horizontal radius along the real axis.
 Thus it is more likely that some eigenvalues have positive real part and the system destabilises.
 We choose the parameter $b$ for each case, such that the stability criteria are fulfilled.

 For a large but finite system size $V$, we write the stochastic differential equations,

 where $\eta_i(t)$ are Gaussian random variables with $\langle\eta_i(t),\eta_j(t')\rangle=\delta(t-t')B_{ij}$.
 The noise matrix $\boldsymbol{B}$ can be obtained from the reactions that determine the process.
 The diagonal elements are given by the self-interactions and total interaction from all other species, and the off-diagonal elements depend on the type of interaction between species $i$ and $j$.
-Here we assume that only predator-prey type interactions contribute to the covariance of species.
+We assume that only predator-prey type interactions contribute to the covariance of species fluctuations (i.e. that only predator-prey interactions involve the simultaneous change in abundance of a species pair).
 Therefore, we write

+We next linearise around the fixed point to obtain a new equation for the fluctuations, $\boldsymbol{\xi}=\sqrt{V}(\boldsymbol{x}-\boldsymbol{x}^*)$, which has the form of an Ornstein-Uhlenbeck process as defined in Eq.~(\ref{eq_ornstein_uhlenbeck}).
+Recall that in our simplified model the equilibrium abundance $\bm{x}^*=\bm{1}$ (note however, that in general the entries of the noise matrix $\boldsymbol{B}$ depend on the particular fixed point of a given system).
+Therefore we write for the noise matrix evaluated at the fixed point